José María Arizmendiarrieta: Early years: 1915–1931

-Seminary of Vitoria: 1931-1936
+Seminary of Vitoria: 1931–1936

-Arizmendiarrieta was at the Seminary at the time of the Second Spanish Republic, precisely when social issues re-emerged.
-The seminarians, in addition to studying Philosophy and Theology, studied the social encyclical Quadragessimo Anno by Pius XI.
+Arizmendiarrieta was at the seminary at the time of the Second Spanish Republic, precisely when social issues re-emerged.
+The seminarians, in addition to studying philosophy and theology, studied the social encyclical Quadragessimo Anno by Pius XI.
 Consequently, he delved into the spirituality of the Priestly Movement of Vitoria, having Joaquin Goikoetxeandia and Juan Thalamas as special tutors.
 And he assumed the motto of the first: "Be a priest, always and in everything a priest."
-Great importance was attached to values such as bodily austerity, punctuality, silence, industriousness, hygiene and presentation, both physical and teaching materials.
+Great importance was attached to values such as bodily austerity, punctuality, silence, industriousness, hygiene and presentation.

-In the Seminary there were two groups, one was the youngest and most thoughtless, who played football and Basque pelota, and the other was the mature, serious and responsible group who walked thinking about the problems of the world, about peace and war, or social issues such as hunger and missions.
-Arizmendiarrieta belonged to this group.
+In the seminary there were two groups, the youngest and most unreflective, who played football and Basque pelota, and the mature, serious and responsible group who thought about the problems of the world, about peace and war, or social issues such as hunger and missions.
+Arizmendiarrieta belonged to the latter.
 One of the most influential priests was Manuel Lekuona, a professor of languages and art.
-He defended that working for the cultivation of the Basque language was an urgent duty of the diocesan priests, to teach catechesis in the vernacular language.
-In fact, in 1933 several students in the 2nd year of Philosophy decided to found the “Third level of the Kardaberaz Society” (Kardaberaz Bazkunaren hirugarren maila), and they endowed it with the motto “Always forward” (Aurrera beti).
+He defended the view that working for the cultivation of the Basque language was an urgent duty of the diocesan priests, to teach catechesis in the vernacular language.
+In fact, in 1933 several students in the 2nd year of philosophy decided to found the "Third level of the Kardaberaz Society" (Kardaberaz Bazkunaren hirugarren maila), and they endowed it with the motto "Always forward" (Aurrera beti).
 They all agreed that the best person to draft its statutes was Arizmendiarrieta, who also drew up his founding manifesto, in which he associated the work of the company with the Renaissance ideology.
-Likewise, he was appointed deputy director of the Society, that is, the de facto manager, since the Director Lekuona, carried out a task of mere supervision.
+Likewise, he was appointed deputy director of the Society, that is, the de facto manager, since the Director, known as Lekuona, merely supervised.
 They held an average of three meetings per month, to which were added ordinary and extraordinary meetings.

-Both Lekuona and Jose Miguel Barandiaran conveyed to the seminarians the value of critical observation, being reluctant to mere study.
-And it is that the monastic romanticism of the Seminary cloistered the priestly vocation, and according to Arizmendiarrieta, "from so much talking about the temptations of the world, they were absent and unaware of the real temptations: power and comfort."
+Both Lekuona and Jose Miguel Barandiaran conveyed to the seminarians the value of critical observation, being reluctant to promote mere study.
+In this way they countered the monastic romanticism of the seminary, which tended to cloister the priestly vocation, such that according to Arizmendiarrieta, "from so much talking about the temptations of the world, they were absent and unaware of the real temptations: power and comfort."